-The picture on the left, is of Uncle Thomas.
+Shaun has been facilitating workshops since 2010.
+Often when we run workshops, Shaun will draw this image, it was only later that we realised, this was a picture of Uncle Thomas.
 Uncle Thomas is one of Shaun Nannup’s ancestor.
-He used to come and tell the creation story in Shaun’s family.
-Often, when we are running a healing workshop for Aboriginal people, Shaun will paint or draw this image, there is another pencil drawing below.
+He used to come and tell stories to Shaun’s family.
 Uncle Thomas represents the past, the strong and proud leader and that each and every person in that workshop has the ability to become a proud strong leader, whether that is simply within themselves, their family or the wider community.
 As Uncle Thomas appears on a whiteboard, paper or cloth you can feel the energy of the workshop change.
 People who were slumped, or in despair suddenly sit a little straighter, they see possibilities.
 Shaun and I give thanks for Uncle Thomas.

-Shaun Nannup describes himself as a human being, an Indigenous man and a father.
+Shaun Nannup is a human being, an Indigenous man and a father.
 His purpose in life is to connect people through his stories.
 If you have sat through a ‘welcome to country’ by Shaun you will know how connected he is.
 He is connected to the ancestors.
 He knows their stories.
 He knows what must be done.
 He is a leader of reconciliation.

 However, he also understands the struggle.
 As a teenager, sitting on country he just got angrier and angrier, and he didn’t understand why.
 He could not feel the connection to Earth, he had something blocking his energy connection.
 This impacted on many aspects of his life.
 He, like most Indigenous people was carrying Trans-generational trauma.
 The impact of years of racism.
 Nearly every Aboriginal person carries this trauma, although many deal with it by making a difference in their community, but you only need to see the reaction when racism occurs to know the pain that is carried.
 It is time to heal that pain, so that the next generation will not carry this any longer.